janaSunrise/HypixelIO/README.md

 - Modern OOP based structure
 - Both Async and general support
 - Simple ratelimit handling, and caching
-- Elegant design with complete optimization.
+- Elegant design with complete optimization
 - Easy to use with a modern and simple design
 - Complete API coverage